 Hong Kong has long enjoyed the reputation of its simple tax system and low tax rate, where the taxpayers are subject to only profit tax, salary tax and property tax.
-As important as the simple tax system is to maintain the position of an international financial centre, discussions on broadening the tax base emerged from time to time in past decades.
+As important as the simple tax system is to maintain the position of an International Financial Centre, discussions on broadening the tax base emerged from time to time in past decades.
 Among the possible tax options is dividend tax, which was first advocated by the then Financial Secretary Sir John Cowperthwaite as early as 1964 and proposed by Sir Philip Haddon-Cave in 1975, both failed to introduce the tax as a result.
-The passion to discuss dividend tax reignited in the early 2000s when the government formed a committee to consider the suitability of new types of broad-based taxes for introduction in Hong Kong.
+The passion to discuss dividend tax reignited in the early 2000s when the government formed a committee to consider the suitability of new types of broad-based taxes for Hong Kong.

-In recent years, some argued that labour income could not truly reflect one’s ability to pay, leaving some rich earning a big buck from other sources of income nontaxable.
-They suggested introducing a dividend tax to Hong Kong to promote social equity.
-Other supporters also claim that dividend tax might boost the public coffers, providing a margin for the government to reduce the profits tax rate in order to enhance tax competitiveness.
+In the past years, some members of the legislative council argued that labour income could not truly reflect one’s ability to pay, leaving some rich earning a big buck from other sources of nontaxable income.
+They suggested introducing a dividend tax to Hong Kong to promote social equity and boost the public coffers, providing a margin for the government to reduce the profits tax rate in order to enhance tax competitiveness.

 Motivations for introducing dividend tax